7 account-based marketing tactics for your business A guide to account-based engagement

 • What pain points does the product or service alleviate?

-• AI and machine learning analysis.
 The final step entails using machine learning algorithms to analyze their data, glean insights and identify patterns that can help predict future behaviors of real customers.

 Buyer persona template download button.Click here to download a

-buyer persona template
+free buyer persona template.

 Examples of buyer personas

 What follows are two buyer persona examples created based on market research done by two different types of businesses.
-The first is a retail setting involving a fitness center trying to expand its customer base by targeting new moms wanting to get back into shape.
+The first is a retail setting involving a fitness center trying to expand its customer base by targeting new mothers wanting to get back into shape.
 The second is a business-to-business setting, where a data security company is targeting IT departments looking to secure their organization's data.

-Example 1: Fitness center targeting new moms
+Example 1: Fitness center targeting new mothers

 Key demographics